Sabeer75/IOB/README.md

 ---

 ### 🔹 1.
 AdaptiveX

-    - Open the QR LOGIN file
+  - Open the QR LOGIN file in vs code
   - Get your system IP and change it in the code
-    - Open Terminal and run -- python app.py --
+  - Open Terminal and run:
+    ```
+     python app.py
+    ```
   - Open the link printed in the terminal, usually:
       [http://localhost:3000](http://localhost:3000)

 ---